docusign/OpenAPI-Specifications/README.md

 ### Releases

 The DocuSign eSignature REST API is updated monthly.
 The Swagger file in this repository is also updated monthly.
 See the "Releases" tab for version information.
-The current release information is available from the [demo/developer sandbox](https://demo.docusign.net/restapi/service_information) and [production](https://www.docusign.net/restapi/service_information) platforms.
+The current release information is available from the [Developer Account (demo)](https://demo.docusign.net/restapi/service_information) and [production](https://www.docusign.net/restapi/service_information) platforms.

 ## Support